The Majesty of God

 I think that Cain experimented with hybrids and thought he could produce better plants than God.
 I think he looked for a way to overcome the curse that was on the ground by seeing if he could make the plants more productive.
 In his fertile mind, many ideas sprouted and he was probably quite successful in his endeavours, which made him even more proud.

 Abel opted for the life of a shepherd.
 It was easier to make textiles if animals with wool were kept herded together.
-Perhaps the sister whom Abel was slated to marry was a weaver and supplying clothing was their particular industry.
+Perhaps the sister whom Abel was slated to marry was a weaver and supplying clothing and fabrics for interior decorating was their particular industry.

 Sheep were the animals that God required as sacrifices, so Abel also chose to make a study of sheep because he wanted to ensure that the animals that were offered on the altar were the finest they could be.
 In his daily care of them, he got to know them well, each according to their individual personality.